 The list below highlights the main characteristics of a branch in Hong Kong:

-• A branch in Hong Kong is a legal entity registered at the Company Registry: Even though it has lighter registration and reporting requirements, any new branch in Hong Kong needs to follow the registration procedure.
+: Even though it has lighter registration and reporting requirements, any new branch in Hong Kong needs to follow the registration procedure.

 • The parent company abroad is fully liable for the branch’s actions: Unlike the subsidiary, the branch is an extension of the parent company and thus the foreign company is accountable for the debts and liabilities of the branch office located in Hong Kong.